sugarlabs/musicblocks/guide/README.md

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/rhythm2.svg'</img>

-When the *Rhythm Ruler* block is clicked, the Rhythm Ruler widget is opened.
+When the *Rhythm Ruler* block is clicked, the *Rhythm Ruler* widget is opened.
 It contains a row for each rhythm ruler.
-Clicking in a ruler will open a prompt for how many subdivisions to make within a cell.
+An input in the top row of the widget is used to specify how many subdivisions will be created within a cell when it is clicked.
+By default, 2 subdivisions are created.

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/rhythm3.svg'</img>